Nicofisi/Skript/security.md

 future.

 ## Team guidelines
-Everyone with push access must use two-factor authentication for their Github accounts.
+Everyone with push access must use two-factor authentication for their GitHub accounts.
 Should their account still be compromised, other team members should be immediately notified via Discord.